 After simmering in a little salted water for 8-10 minutes (to soften and remove the bitterness), coat the tempeh generously in Cajun Spices.

 Feel free to use store-bought but also know you can also whip some up easily at home with spices you already have on hand.
-It’s not hard.

 And here’s the creamy Vegan Ranch Dressing with Cajun Spice stirred in.
 Which would also make a yummy dip!
 Know that you can most certainly use store-bought vegan ranch dressing and doctor it up with Cajun spices if that is easier!

 And of course, I had to add some Quick Pickled Onions. 🙂